 Who Can I Sponsor?

-Steps to the Canada Sponsorship Application Process
+The Canada Sponsorship Application Process

-- Step 1: Check Your Eligibility
+Step 1: Check Your Eligibility

 Before you can apply, you need to know if you qualify for the program.
-If you live and work in Canada as a permanent resident but would like to sponsor your relative, you stand a great chance.
+If you live and work in Canada as a permanent resident but want to sponsor your relative, you stand a great chance.
 However, you need to be 18 years or older, be registered as a Canadian citizen or be a permanent resident.

 If you’re living outside of Canada, you: